Journal of Occupational Science Call for Papers

-The 2017 OSE conference “Meeting in Diversity – Occupation as a Common Ground” hosted by the HAWK Hildesheim/Holzminden/Göttingen, University of Applied Sciences and Arts, in cooperation with the Alice Salomon Hochschule Berlin, University of Applied Sciences, aims to create a meeting space for lively debates to explore and further diverse perspectives on occupation.
-By encouraging out-of-the-box thinking across disciplines and beyond traditional modes of thought, we hope to link different disciplinary and international approaches and theories to strengthen our understanding of occupation as the common ground in our field.
-Conference language will be English.
+Following the 2017 Occupational Science Europe conference “Meeting in Diversity: Occupation as a Common Ground“, JOS is calling for papers based on presentations to the conference as well as new submissions relevant to the conference theme.
+Its interdisciplinary and international focus aimed to create a meeting place to explore and advance diverse perspectives on occupation from and for Europe.
+By encouraging out-of-the-box thinking across disciplines and beyond traditional modes of thought, both the conference and the special issue hope to link different disciplinary and international approaches and theories to strengthen understandings of occupation as the common ground from which to view important societal issues.

 - Occupation, Diversity, Justice and Social Transformation

-Examining the potential of an occupation-based approach to issues of diversity, justice and transformation in contemporary societies.
+- Examining the potential of an occupation-based approach to address issues of diversity, justice and transformation in contemporary societies

 - Occupation as a Common Ground: Interdisciplinary Perspectives

-Exploring the role of occupation as the common ground in diverse interdisciplinary perspectives and experiences.
+- Exploring the role of occupation as the common ground in diverse interdisciplinary perspectives, experiences and traditions

 - Occupation: Its Theories and Concepts in Critique/Debate

-Investigating theories and concepts for understanding and studying occupation.
-Introducing and debating occupational science’s theoretical and methodological foundations and applications.
+- Investigating theories and concepts for understanding and studying occupation

 - Occupation Between Paid Work, Voluntary Work, and Unemployment